Ideas to Help your Business Stay Afloat During ‘Lockdown’

 Business collaboration partners

-Business collaboration are going to prove invaluable right now and going forward, look to see who you can team up with to gain a win-win situation for both of you.
+Business collaboration are going to prove invaluable right now.
+Going forward, look to see who you can team up with to gain a win-win situation for both of you.
 Is there something you can both offer for free that added together make a more valuable ‘give away’?
 This is an opportunity for you both to promote each other.
-Other ways to collaborate are creating courses together, asking your collaboration partner to recommend you to their existing customers, or just working on a large project together to complete it in a shorter space of time.
+Other ways to collaborate are creating courses together, asking your collaboration partner to recommend you to their existing customers.
+Or just working on a large project together to complete it in a shorter space of time.
 I have just been on a great collaboration call with the members of the Northern Affinity, sharing ideas and suggestions to help and support each other.

 I hope this has given you some ideas to help your business stay afloat during ‘Lockdown’.
 I could go on, but I’m sure you are getting the idea.
 Keep in touch, don’t give up, there will be a light at the end of the tunnel, although it might seem a little dim at the moment.